 Article VIII governs the application and review criteria for building within the Flood Hazard Zone within Bristol.
-Article IX provides definitions contained within these Regulations.
+Article IX provides governs Subdivision review and Article X includes the definitions contained within these Regulations.

 In drafting these Regulations, the Planning Commission sought to provide a consistent, fair and unified process to regulate land development.
 Over previous rounds of zoning Bristol has changed standards causing a small number of properties to have their historical uses classified as "pre-existing" and "non-conforming" in the zones in which they are located.
-If owners of such "grandfathered" properties should subsequently request changes or expansions compatible with their original uses and scale, these Regulations encourage the appropriate municipal panel to work with the landowner to reach flexible solutions that meet the needs of the owners and protect the overall character of the zone.
+If owners of such "grandfathered" properties should subsequently request changes or expansions compatible with their original uses and scale, these Regulations encourage the Development Review Board to work with the landowner to reach flexible solutions that meet the needs of the owners and protect the overall character of the zone.
 The Planning Commission sought to balance its respect for an individual's property rights with Regulations intended to implement the community's desire for proper growth and development as envisioned in the Town Plan.